Teaching English Online to Groups: The Future of the Virtual Classroom

-What constitutes a group EFL class?
+What is a group EFL class?

 There are several instances when you might find yourself teaching English online to groups: